 What to eat in Rome

-This is an entire blog post in itself, as eating out in Rome is surely one of life’s great pleasures?
-I will be posting a foodie guide to Rome soon, so watch this space!
+This is an entire article in itself, as eating out in Rome is surely one of life’s great pleasures?
 There is such a diverse range of eating places in the Italian capital, from fine dining to five euro pasta shops, gelato shops, cafes, bars and more.
 The choice is dizzying and you could spend weeks trying to eat your way around the city.
 The trick with Rome is seeking out authentic Italian cuisine, rather than accidentally ending up in an overpriced tourist trap chowing down on a frozen pizza.

 The more we saw of Rome, the more we grew to love it.
 It is a magnificent and vibrant urban space, full of history, striking architecture and populated with some of the world’s most well-known and iconic structures.
 Add to that hidden culinary delights, superb wine and the almost intoxicating vibe of Italian living, it is a truly wonderful place for a city break.
 What do you think of my guide to Rome?
 What else should be added to the guide?
 Let me know what you think in the comments below!

 Love this post?
 Why not pin it and share it?[ezcol_1third]